Collins07/GreenWatch/README.md

 + Users search for various groups involved in tree planting initiatives under the `summary dashboard `
 + Users can visualize summarized on charts
 + Users can actively participate in tree planting activities and get certificates for their effort.
-+ Users can purchase items from Jiji, Kilimall, Jumia through GreenSpace `Business Corner`.
++ Users can purchase items from Jiji, Kilimall, Jumia through GreenWatch `Business Corner`.

 ## BDD